 Theatre artist, flower farmer, and co-owner of Willow Wisp Organic Farm.
 Tannis has directed and performed in over 30 original theatre productions in the US and Canada.
-Current projects include Stone Soup Cooking Class (writer/performer), Shakespeare on the Farm (director/performer), and the upcoming Dream on the Farm (director).
+Current projects include the annual Dream on the Farm (director) Stone Soup Cooking Class (writer/performer), Shakespeare on the Farm (director/performer), and a new solo performance DeCompositions.
 Prior to starting Farm Arts Collective, she was a founding co-artistic director of NACL Theatre with whom she created The Weather Project and Courage.
 Awards: Women and the Arts and Media Collaboration Award 2019.